fxhash/onchfs/doc/docs/concepts/uris.md

 onchfs://[<authority> /]<cid>[<path>][? <query>][# <fragment>]
 ```

+- `authority`: the host of the resource (blockchain/contract).
+Optional and left out most often as implied by the context.
+Aligns on [CAIP-2](https://github.com/ChainAgnostic/CAIPs/blob/main/CAIPs/caip-2.md) & [CAIP-10](https://github.com/ChainAgnostic/CAIPs/blob/main/CAIPs/caip-10.md) specs for identifying blockchains & accounts.
+- `cid`: unique identifier of the root of the resource
+- `path`: eventualy path inside the folder if the resource identified by the cid is a directory
+- `query`: some query parameters to pass to the document to load
+- `fragment`: anchor/arbitraty data to pass to the document to load

 See at the bottom of the document for the [ABNF definition of onchfs uris](#abnf).

 ## Outside the protocol